Harvard Glaucoma Fairness: A Retinal Nerve Disease Dataset for Fairness Learning and Fair Identity Normalization: Experiment Analysis

-For comparison methods, we select adversarial training~\cite{beutel2017data}, and four contrastive losses including SimCLR~\cite{chen2020improved} and SupCon~\cite{khosla2020supervised} to investigate how unfair contrastive learning performs on our RNFLT data, and fair supervised contrastive loss~\cite{wang2022fairness} (FSCL) and its variant FSCL+ that combines contrastive loss and their attribute group-wise normalization loss~\cite{wang2022fairness}.
+For comparative methods, we select adversarial training~\cite{beutel2017data}, and four contrastive losses including SimCLR~\cite{chen2020improved} and SupCon~\cite{khosla2020supervised} to investigate how unfair contrastive learning performs on our RNFLT data, and fair supervised contrastive loss~\cite{wang2022fairness} (FSCL) and its variant FSCL+ that combines contrastive loss and their attribute group-wise normalization loss~\cite{wang2022fairness}.
 For fair comparisons, we adopt the same EfficientNet (B1) as the backbone and use the default experimental setups and hyper-parameters from their official codebases.

 \textbf{Metric}.
 To fully understand the balance between efficiency and equity, we utilize multiple metrics, including Accuracy, AUC, DPD \cite{Agarwal_ICML_2018,Agarwal_ICML_2019}, and DEOdds \cite{Agarwal_ICML_2018}.
+DPD measures the maximum difference in selection rates across groups defined by sensitive attributes.
+Specifically, DPD is defined as $\text{DPD} = \tau(A_{\max}) - \tau(A_{\min})$ where $\tau(A) = \mathbb{E}[h(x) \mid a = A]$ is the selection rate for group A, $A_{\max} = \argmax_{A} \tau(A)$ is the group with max selection rate, $A_{\min} = \argmin_{A} \tau(A)$ is the group with min selection rate, $h(x)$ is the predicted label, A DPD of 0 indicates all groups have equal selection rates.
+Equalized odds aims for quantify similarity between false positive rates ($\text{FPR}(A) = P[h(x)=1 \mid a = A, Y=0] $) and true positive rates ($\text{TPR}(A) = P[h(x)=1 \mid a = A, Y=1]$) across groups.
+The difference in equalized odds is the maximum difference in FPR and TPR between groups.
+Equalized odds is achieved when the difference in odds is 0, meaning equal FPR and TPR for all groups.

 Additionally, we introduce ES-Acc and ES-AUC to measure the impact of different identities on efficiency, specifically Accuracy and AUC.
 Since AUC is a crucial performance metric in medical applications, we also calculate identity-specific AUC values to assess unfairness in the data.

 \textbf{Training Scheme}.
 We train models with various fairness and normalization methods using an AdamW optimizer \cite{Loshchilov_ICLR_2019} and an NVIDIA RTX A6000 Graphics Card.
 In our experiments with RNFLT maps, we use a learning rate of 5e-5, a weight decay of 0, and betas (0, 0.1).
 For OCT B-scans images, we use a learning rate of 1e-5, a weight decay of 0, and the same betas.
 We set the batch size to 6 for RNFLT maps and 2 for OCT B-scans images.
 The hyperparameters are determined by optimizing the performance of the baseline model.